hl7-eu/mpd/input/pagecontent/terminology.md

 {:.table-bordered .table-striped .thead-light}

 In EMA specifications for regulatory data exchange, similar concepts are used (same displays), but a different code system:

+Table 2: Comparison of code systems used in MyHealth@EU and EMA services

 |**Coded attribute**|**MyHealth@EU**|**EMA RMS**|**Display name**|
 |Dose form|EDQM: 10221000|100000073665|Film-coated tablet|